-8.11 QUAD INPUT PAGE PROGRAM OPERATION (PPQ, 32h or 4PPQ, 34h)
+8.11 QUAD INPUT PAGE PROGRAM OPERATION (PPQ, 32h/38h or 4PPQ, 34h/3Eh)

-The Quad Input Page Program instruction transfers data (up to 256/512 bytes) in a single operation with four pins (IO0, IO1, IO2 and IO3).
+The Quad Input Page Program instruction allows up to 256/512 bytes data to be programmed into memory in a single operation with four pins (IO0, IO1, IO2 and IO3).
 The destination of the memory to be programmed must be outside the protected memory area set by the Block Protection (BP3, BP2, BP1, BP0) bits or ASP.
 A Quad Input Page Program instruction which attempts to program into a page that is write-protected will be ignored.